photoprism/photoprism-docs/docs/getting-started/raspberry-pi/microsd-image.md

 Uploads, sidecar and cache files are stored in `/opt/photoprism`.
 External drives can be connected via USB and accessed as folders `/mnt/a` to `/mnt/d` without further configuration.

-Should you want to make changes to the [default settings](../config-options.md), you can find the `docker-compose.yml` file in `/boot/firmware/docker-compose/photoprism`.
+Should you want to make changes to the [default settings](../config-options.md), you can find your `compose.yaml` or `docker-compose.yml` file in `/boot/firmware/docker-compose/photoprism`.
 After [connecting via SSH](https://www.howtogeek.com/311287/how-to-connect-to-an-ssh-server-from-windows-macos-or-linux/) with the credentials provided above, you can obtain root privileges by running `sudo -i`.

 ### HTTPS Proxy